PROFILE - Grade 11

 Answer:

-In which of the following cases does the RF Law "On Protection of Consumer Rights" come into effect?
+In which of the following cases does the Law of the Russian Federation "On the Protection of Consumer Rights" come into force?

 1) The warehouse accepted for storage a batch of products that do not have a certificate of conformity.